combes-group/hugo-research-group-site/content/authors/Jinhua/_index.md

   - Alumni
 ---

-Jinhua Zhang is an undergraduate student in applied math and electrical engineering
+Jinhua Zhang was an undergraduate student in applied math and electrical engineering.